Yakkhini/XS-GEM5/src/cpu/pred/btb/test/btb_tage.md

 The prediction process involves:

-1. Looking up entries in all TAGE tables using the `lookupTageTable` method
+1. Looking up entries in all TAGE tables
 2. Finding the main and alternative predictions
 3. Determining whether to use the alternative prediction
 4. Generating the final prediction